-- 14.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so. - 14.2 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of safeguarding and child protection, which may include the attitude or actions of colleagues.
+- 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so. - 15.2 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of safeguarding and child protection, which may include the attitude or actions of colleagues.
 If necessary, they will speak with the headteacher, the chair of the governing body or with the Local Authority Designated Officer (LADO).
-Should staff not feel able to raise concerns they can call the NSPCC what you can do to report abuse dedicated helpline on 0800 028 0285. - 14.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.
+Should staff not feel able to raise concerns they can call the NSPCC what you can do to report abuse dedicated helpline on 0800 028 0285. - 15.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.

-15 SITE SECURITY
+16 SITE SECURITY

-- 15.1 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 15.2 We check the identity of all visitors and volunteers coming into school.
+- 16.1 The school site is surrounded by a continuous perimeter fence/wall to reduce the risk of unauthorised access/egress. - 16.2 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 16.3 We check the identity of all visitors and volunteers coming into school.
 Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the school site.
-Any individual who is not known or identifiable will be challenged for clarification and reassurance. - 15.3 The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
+Any individual who is not known or identifiable will be challenged for clarification and reassurance. - 16.4 The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site.

-16 QUALITY ASSURANCE
+17 QUALITY ASSURANCE

-- 16.1 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures.
-This will include periodic audits of welfare concern and safeguarding files and records by the DSL - 16.2 We will complete an audit of the school's safeguarding arrangements at frequencies specified by the East Sussex Safeguarding Children Partnership and using the audit tool provided by them for this purpose. - 16.3 The school's senior management and the governing body will ensure that action is taken to remedy without delay any deficiencies and weaknesses identified in safeguarding and child protection arrangements.
+- 17.1 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures.
+This will include periodic audits of welfare concern and safeguarding files and records by the DSL - 17.2 We will complete a self-assessment audit of the school's safeguarding arrangements at frequencies specified by the ESSCP and using the audit tool provided by the Standards and Learning Effectiveness Service for this purpose. - 17.3 The school's senior management and the governing body will ensure that action is taken to remedy without delay any deficiencies and weaknesses identified in safeguarding and child protection arrangements.

-17 POLICY REVIEW
+18 POLICY REVIEW

-- 17.1 This policy and the procedures will be reviewed every academic year.
-All other linked policies will be reviewed in line with the policy review cycle. - 17.2 The DSL will ensure that staff members are made aware of any amendments to policies and procedures.
+18.1 This policy and the procedures will be reviewed every academic year.
+All other linked policies will be reviewed in line with the policy review cycle.

+18.2 The DSL will ensure that staff members are made aware of any amendments to policies and procedures.

-18 LINKED POLICES AND PROCEDURES
+19 LINKED POLICES AND PROCEDURES